-IOC aids and advises policy makers and managers in the reduction of risks from tsunamis, storm surges, harmful algal blooms and other coastal hazards by focusing on implementing adaptation measures to strengthen the resilience of vulnerable coastal communities, their infrastructure and service-providing ecosystems.
+IOC-UNESCO assists and advises policy makers and managers in the reduction of risks from tsunamis, harmful algal blooms, and other coastal hazards by focusing on implementing adaptation measures to strengthen the resilience of vulnerable coastal communities, their infrastructure, and service-providing ecosystems.

-The IOC Tsunami Programme aims at reducing the loss of lives and live hoods that could be produced worldwide by tsunamis.
-The IOC Tsunami Unit supports IOC Member States in assessing tsunami risk, implementing Tsunami Early Warning Systems (EWS) and in educating communities at risk about preparedness measures.
-After forty years of experience coordinating the Pacific Tsunami Warning System (PTWS), IOC-UNESCO is now leading a global effort to establish ocean-based tsunami warning systems as part of an overall multi-hazard disaster reduction strategy in order to provide adequate protection at local, regional, and global scales.
+With regards to tsunamis, the IOC Tsunami Programme aims at reducing the loss of lives and livelihoods that could be produced worldwide by tsunamis.
+The IOC-UNESCO Tsunami Unit supports its Member States in assessing tsunami risk, implementing Tsunami Early Warning Systems (EWS) and educating communities at risk about preparedness measures.
+After sixty years of experience coordinating the Pacific Tsunami Warning and Mitigation System (PTWS), IOC-UNESCO is now leading a global effort to establish tsunami warning systems as part of an overall multi-hazard disaster reduction strategy in order to provide adequate protection at local, national, regional, and global scales.